eladMyCheck/MyCheckWalletUI/README.md

 ## Apple Pay
 Their are a few extra steps to take in order for Apple Pay to work.
 Start by configuring your environment to support Apple Pay by following [these instructions](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html#//apple_ref/doc/uid/TP40014764-CH2-SW1).
-Send the certificate you have created to a member of the MyCheck team. now install the Apple Pay model of the MyCheckWalletUI SDK by adding this line to your Podfile:
+Send a p12 with the the certificate and private key you have created  and the merchant Id to a member of the MyCheck team. now install the Apple Pay model of the MyCheckWalletUI SDK by adding this line to your Podfile:

 ```